16 Wonderful Literary Classics Worth Reading

 Literary Classics for Kids

-My mother was the first person to read this middle grade book to me and I was immediately drawn to Anne.
-She was smart, precocious, and had a way of making everyone love her while simultaneously finding new ways to get into trouble.
+I was immediately drawn to Anne upon first reading this story.
+She is smart, precocious, and has a way of making everyone love her while simultaneously finding new ways to get into trouble.

-Anne is an orphan who is sent to live with siblings Matthew and Marilla Cuthbert who wanted a male orphan to help them on the farm.
+Anne is an orphan sent to live with siblings Matthew and Marilla Cuthbert who wanted a male orphan to help them on the farm.
 Anne was sent to them instead.
-She is bright and loquacious and wins their hearts.
+She is bright, loquacious, and wins their hearts.

+This is one of my all-time favorite books.
 Something is comforting about this cozy book that makes me read it repeatedly.
-This is a beautiful book about friendship and found family.
-I am not sure if it is more popular in Canada but, one day I hope to visit Prince Edward Island.
-This is one of my (Jackie) all-time favorite books.
+It is a beautiful book about friendship and found family.
+Because of this book, I hope to visit Prince Edward Island one day.

 Alice in wonderland